-Let us remark that the derivations $\nabla_j$ not always can be taken as Tresse derivatives --- in Section \ref{S4} we show examples, where the growth of the differential invariants is a polynomial of degree $<n$, and the number of invariant derivations $s$ is less than $n$.
+Let us remark that the derivations $\nabla_j$ not always can be taken as Tresse derivatives/horizontal vector fields --- in Section \ref{S4} we show examples, where growth of the dimension of the algebra of differential invariants on $\E^k$ is a polynomial in $k$ of degree $<n$, and the number of invariant derivations is $s<n$.

-In the above approach we remove not only the genuine singular orbits but also some regular ones (for instance non-closed orbits).
-We can minimize the amount of removed regular orbits (shrink $S$) at the price of increasing the number of basic invariants $I_i$ and possibly the number of derivations $\nabla_j$.
+In the above approach we remove not only the genuine singular orbits but also some regular ones.
+We can minimize the amount of removed regular orbits (shrink $S$) at the price of increasing the number of basic invariants $I_i$.

-\begin{remark} It is not enough to consider only polynomial invariants, as readily follows from Nagata-Popov counter-examples to Hilbert XIV.
-Hilbert conjecture holds for reductive groups, but the sub-groups $G^k_x$ arising in the pseudogroup actions are seldom such.
-In fact, generally we get nilpotent groups which obstruct finite-generation property for polynomial invariants (however regular orbits can be separated by polynomial relative differential invariants). \end{remark}
+\begin{remark} It is not enough to consider only polynomial invariants, as readily follows from Nagata's counter-example to Hilbert XIV: the algebra of polynomial invariants needs not be finitely-generated \cite{PV}.
+Hilbert's finiteness property holds for reductive groups, but the sub-groups $G^k_x$ arising in the pseudogroup actions are seldom such.
+In addition, the polynomial invariants often do not separate the regular orbits, that's why we need rational invariants (however regular orbits can be separated by polynomial relative differential invariants). \end{remark}